 These statistics are taken from the following article: Russell Engler, Connecting Self-Representation to Civil Gideon: What Existing Data Reveal About When Counsel is Most Needed, 37 FORDHAM URB.
 L. J.37 (2010).

 Engler first cites the work of Herbert M. Kritzer, who studied data from the state of Wisconsin from the mid-1970s to the mid-1990s and wrote an article entitled LEGAL ADVOCACY: LAWYERS AND NONLAWYERS AT WORK 111-20 (1998).
 (Engler, p.
 59, n.
 90).
-Kritzer found that claimants represented by an attorney were successful in 60-70% of their appeals, while unrepresented claimants were successful in 30-55% of their appeals.
+Kritzer found that claimants represented by an attorney were successful in 60-70% of their appeals, while unrepresented claimants were successful in 30-55%.
 Because the higher rates in each category typically occurred in the same year, the gap in the represented/unrepresented success rate ranged from 15% to 30% each year.
 (Engler at 59, n.
 90, citing Kritzer at 117 chart).
 “Kritzer also reported data regarding the success rates for claimants appearing with non-attorney representatives.
 For each year reported, claimants represented by non-attorneys fared far better than unrepresented ones, but slightly poorer than those represented by attorneys.”
 (Engler at 59, n.
 90).

-Finally, Engler cites a third study by William D. Popkin entitled “The Effect of Representation in Nonadversary Proceedings—A Study of Three Disability Programs”, 62 CORNELL L. REV. 989, 1024 tbl.1A (1977) (discussing data from the 1970s).
+Finally, Engler cites a third study by William D. Popkin entitled “The Effect of Representation in Nonadversary Proceedings—A Study of Three Disability Programs,” 62 CORNELL L. REV. 989, 1024 tbl.1A (1977) (discussing data from the 1970s).
 (Engler at 59, n.
 92).
 Popkin’s data from the 1970s showed a success rate of 71% for represented claimants and only 48% for unrepresented ones.
 Id.